joshnh/Get-Going-Grid/README.md

 Get Going Grid
 ==============

-__An incredibly simple, lightweight and responsive, mobile first grid.__
+__An incredibly simple, lightweight, and responsive, mobile first grid.__

 To use the grid you will need a parent element with a class of `grid`.
 Columns are then implemented by using a class equal to the desired percentage width (`col-{width}`).